Standard monomials of $1$-skeleton ideals of multigraphs: Characterizing subgraphs of

 The converse follows from Lemma \ref{reducing to essential components} and Theorem \ref{rooted edge matrix version}. \end{proof} Thus for simple graphs we have the following result: \begin{corollary} Let $G$ be a simple graph on $n+1$ vertices $\{0,1,\ldots,n\}$.
-For the graph $G$, $\K(R_n/\M_G^{(1)})=\det\widetilde Q_G$ holds if and only if each essentially connected component $G_i$ of $G$ with $|V(G_i)|=n_i$, is obtained from a complete simple graph $K_{n_i+1}$ by deleting some edges through the root $0$. \end{corollary}
+For the graph $G$, $\K(R_n/\M_G^{(1)})=\det\widetilde Q_G$ holds if and only if each maximally connected subgraph $G_i$ of $G$ with $|V(G_i)|=n_i$, is obtained from a complete simple graph $K_{n_i+1}$ by deleting some edges through the root $0$. \end{corollary}

 \begin{proof} Taking $a=1$ in Theorem \ref{for simple graph having multiple rooted edges} we get our result. \end{proof}